RajeshDM/Graph_neual_network_experiment/README.md

-This is the project submission for the A Team group
+# Project submission for The A-Team group
 This directory contains the code for running experiments for our project

-Installation -
+### Installation:

-"pip install -r requirements.txt"
+`pip install -r requirements.txt`

-Running :
+### Running :

-python A\_Team\_project.py
+`python A_Team_project.py`

-Configuration :
+### Configuration :
 All the GNN configurations are stored in the config.yaml file.
-To change the hyperparameters, please change them in the config.yaml file
+To change the hyperparameters, please change them in the config.yaml file.